 If your school makes changes to the loan, your lender will often need to generate new disclosures to make sure you have the latest information.
 You may need to accept the new disclosure, so keep an eye out for communications from your lender.
 The timing of certification is determined by the school, and the process typically takes at least 7 to 10 days.
 Sometimes it can take longer, especially if it’s a busy time of year when many students are applying for loans.

+Understanding how student loans are disbursed is a common point of confusion for incoming students.
 Once your loan is certified by your school, your loan will be scheduled for disbursement.
 Student loan disbursement is how your school gets the funds you applied for to pay for your education.
 Private student loans are typically sent straight to your school; they are not sent directly to you (the student).

-Your school sets the disbursement date, which is usually around the beginning of the semester regardless of when you applied for the loan.
+In terms of how long it takes to get your student loan, your school sets the disbursement date, which is usually around the beginning of the semester regardless of when you applied for the loan.
 However, it’s best not to wait too long to apply to avoid any unexpected delays.

-Typically, your private student loan lender will inform you when your private student loan is disbursed, and often it will be sent to your school in two disbursements if you applied to cover more than one term.
+Typically, your private student loan lender will inform you when your private student loan is disbursed, and often it will be sent to your school in 2 disbursements if you applied to cover more than one term.
 For example, if you applied for a loan to cover both fall and spring, half of the loan money would be sent in the fall and the rest would be sent in the spring.

-Once your loan is disbursed and your tuition is paid, the next – and last – step in the process is for you to repay the loan.
+Once your loan is disbursed and your tuition is paid, the next – and last – step in the student loan process is for you to repay the loan.
 When this step takes place is based on the repayment plan of your loan.

 Lenders offer different kinds of repayment plans, and it’s important you understand exactly what is required of you based on your loan terms.
 Some lenders offer in-school repayment plans, meaning you make monthly payments during school to reduce the overall cost of the loan.
 You can also choose deferment, which means you aren’t required to make payments until you graduate or are no longer enrolled.